ga-sei-lessons/UNIT-4-AWS/D02/1-morning-lesson/7-dynamodb-get-delete.md

 2. Review the [AWS Docs](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/DynamoDB.html) and find the method used to delete a single item from the DynamoDB database.
 3. Update the Lambda function to include all the code needed to delete an item
 4. Create a Lambda test to verify this works
-4. It should fail as the lambda role doesn't have permissions to delete
+4. It should fail as the Lambda role doesn't have permissions to delete
-4. Assign the  **AmazonDynamoDBFullAccess** security policy to the lambda function
+4. Assign the  **AmazonDynamoDBFullAccess** security policy to the lambda role
-5. Test this using **AWS Gateway Delete** route
+5. Test this using **API Gateway** route
 6. Test using Postman